General

 Will the First Peoples stream be open to non-First Peoples applicants that wish to present Indigenous Cultural Intellectual Property (ICIP) in partnership with First Peoples creatives?

-This means your application will be assessed by the relevant external peers and may also be reviewed by a First Peoples panel to ensure appropriate cultural protocols and cultural safety are reflected in the application.
-Activity that does not follow or demonstrate correct protocols will not be supported.
-Please refer to the ‘Submitting supporting material’ section of the program guidelines for more details on what to provide to demonstrate cultural protocol.
+This means your application will be assessed by relevant external peers and may also be reviewed by a First Peoples panel to ensure appropriate cultural protocols and cultural safety are reflected in the application.
+Activity that doesn’t follow or demonstrate correct protocols won’t be supported.
+Please refer to the ‘Application support documents’ section of the program guidelines for more details on what to provide to demonstrate cultural protocol.

 How will this program support Deaf and Disabled people in the creative industries?